L3DEVIL/VphonegagaInject/README.md

 ### How can I protect my dex and/or lib?

-We will not mention their service names, but you can search for that on Github.
+We will not mention their names, but you can search for that on Github.
 Using chinese tools may inject malwares and spywares in APK.
 We highly suggest to not use them, and please don't ask us.

 There is no need to protect dex since there are nothing important in java/smali codes.
 All the important codes such as offsets are in the lib file and they are protected enough